What does an Apple Watch do – Apple Watch features (2025)

 Perhaps one of the most impressive Apple Watch Series 4 features is the built-in electrical heart sensor.
 What does the iWatch do with this heart sensor?

 Built into the back of the sapphire crystal and digital crown, users can now take an Electro-Cardio-Gram (ECG) at any time anywhere, straight from the wrist — the first of its kind in a smartwatch.
-This measures the electrical activity of your heartbeat in order to help diagnose heart disease and other conditions.
+This measures the electrical activity of your heartbeat to help diagnose heart disease and other conditions.

 Apple Watch Series 5

-Apple rolled out Apple Watch Series 5 in September 2019.
+Apple rolled out the Apple Watch Series 5 in September 2019.
 When compared with the Series 4, the Apple Watch Series 5 has three important new features — an always-on display, an in-built compass, and an international emergency calling service.

 The Series 5 runs on a new Apple S5 chip, a 64-bit dual-core S5 processor which is up to 2x faster than the S3 processor.
 The Series 5 has 32 GB of in-built storage as opposed to 16GB on the Series 4.
 Series 5 Apple Watch is preloaded with the Watch-OS 6 operating system.
 Apple Watch bands now include purchasable gold options including leather straps.
 The Series 5 has been launched at the same price as the Series 4, which has since been discontinued.